Pranav-AJ/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ## Output:
 ![label](./soln.png)
 ## Result:
-Thus the solutions for the linear equations are successfully solved using python program.
+Thus the solutions for the linear equations are successfully solved using python program